Krystian22FrontEnd/rock-paper-scissors-reactVite/README.md

 ## Really simple and fun to play game.

-###  For now only avalaible to play in console.log!
+###  Now ready to be played!

+#### Things to add in near future:
+- Proper styling,
+- Displaying a winner as another component
+- improving overall experience